Synvya/NostrMarketMCP/README.md

 # NostrProfileMCP

-Bridge that turns Nostr profile events into an MCP server for AI agents with automatic business profile discovery.
+Bridge that turns Nostr profile events into an **MCP over HTTP server** for AI agents with automatic business profile discovery.

 ## Overview

-NostrMarketMCP ingests Nostr profile events (kind 0) and marketplace stalls (kind 30017), persists them in a SQLite database, and exposes them as resources and tools via an HTTP MCP-compatible server.
-This allows AI agents to interact with Nostr profile information, marketplace stalls, search profiles and stalls, and analyze user data.
+NostrMarketMCP ingests Nostr profile events (kind 0) and marketplace stalls (kind 30017), persists them in a SQLite database, and exposes them as resources and tools via an **HTTP MCP-compatible server using JSON-RPC**.
+This allows AI agents like Claude to interact with Nostr profile information, marketplace stalls, search profiles and stalls, and analyze user data through the **Model Context Protocol over HTTP**.

+**🚀 NEW: MCP over HTTP Implementation**
+- **Streamable HTTP**: Single HTTP endpoint accepting JSON-RPC POSTs with SSE streaming responses
+- **Claude Compatible**: Full MCP protocol compliance for Claude and other MCP clients
+- **JSON-RPC Protocol**: Proper MCP over HTTP transport instead of stdio
+- **Real-time Streaming**: Server-Sent Events (SSE) support for live data streaming

 **NEW:** The server now automatically refreshes its database with business profiles from Nostr relays at startup and every 5 minutes, specifically targeting profiles with "L" "business.type" tags.

 ## Features

+- **MCP over HTTP**: JSON-RPC protocol with optional Server-Sent Events streaming ✨ **NEW**
+- **Claude Integration**: Full compatibility with Claude and other MCP clients ✨ **NEW**
 - **Automatic Business Profile Discovery**: Searches Nostr relays for kind:0 profiles with "L" "business.type" tags
 - **Scheduled Refresh**: Automatically refreshes the database every 5 minutes with new business profiles
 - **Manual Refresh**: Ability to manually trigger profile refresh from Nostr relays